Monday, May 05, 2008

 I love liberty.
 I have a passion for being free.
 I want to live my life anyway I choose, as long as I don't hurt or interfere with anybody else, and I want others to live their lives as they choose, so long as they don't hurt or interfere with anybody else, including me.
 If I want to paint my house a different color, I should be free to make my decision.
 If my neighbor wants to move and sell his house, and another person wants to buy and move in next to me, I have no right.
 That decision is between my old and new neighbor, not me.
 And the government has no right to tell me what color my home ought to be, or what kind of neighbor ought to live in my neighborhood.
 In fact, the only role of government (in my utopia) is to secure each individual's rights, and the people have carte blanche on what their rights are (as long as our "rights" don't imply another's obligations).
 That is the epiphany of liberty.

 I also love the Lord.
 I love God, His Son Jesus, and the Bible is God's Word.
 Even though I found libertarianism recently (in '02), I was a Christian as long as I remember (I was saved when I was 8 years old).
 As the definition of Christian means (literally) "like Christ", I follow the famous initials, WWJD (What Would Jesus Do?; if Jesus would do it, then I would do it too).
 I follow the Ten Commandments, and all God's teachings through the Bible.
 And (in Matthew 22:37-40), the first and greatest commandment is to love God with all of my heart, sole, and mind, and the second is to love my neighbor (i.e., mankind) as myself, and I obey God's scripture.
+The Bible is just like a user's manual for my life.
 But, in reality, obeying God's teachings are irrelevant.
 The only thing God asks of you is to let God come inside your heart, confess your sins, and He will save you.
 And I did that when I was 8.

 Did I sin after I have been saved?
 Unfortunately, yes.
 In Romans 3:23, all people have sinned and fall short of the glory of God, including me.
 The only man who didn't sin is Jesus, and Jesus died on the cross for our sins, past and the future.
 So if you confess your sins, and believe with your heart, God will forgive you.
 Combining freedom and God, I am a Christian libertarian.